 - Installation can be technical and complex

-Considering that Nagios is the most-popular open-source monitoring platform, it also has a Virtual Appliance for those looking to deploy as a VM.
+Considering that Nagios is the most popular open-source monitoring platform, it also has a Virtual Appliance for those looking to deploy as a VM.
+You can find more information about Nagios on their site.

 2. Zabbix

 Zabbix is a strong contender of Nagios.
-Even though they started later than Nagios, interest for Zabbix has steadily increased over time.
+Even though they started later than Nagios, interest in Zabbix has steadily increased over time.
 This is probably because Zabbix is generally easier to manage than Nagios – out of the box, Zabbix already provides many of the features that you will need plugins for in Nagios.

 Configuration on Zabbix is done through a web interface that is definitely better than the default web interface provided by Nagios.
 There are also monitoring templates available through this web interface which make setting up monitoring easier and quicker.